Danny024/Udacity-Robotics-Software-Engineer/P3/README.md

 ```
 rosrun teleop_twist_keyboard teleop_twist_keyboard.py
 ```
-You could control your robot by keyboard commands now.

 ## Helpful Hints
 1. It's recommended to update and upgrade your environment before running the code.